Module constriction.stream.stack

 Encodes multiple symbols, using the same family of entropy models (e.g., categorical or quantized Gaussian) for all symbols, but with different model parameters for each symbol; here, each paramsX argument is an array of the same length as symbols.
 The number of required paramsX arguments and their shapes and dtypes depend on the model family.
 The symbols are encoded in reverse order so that subsequent decoding will retrieve them in forward order (see module-level example).
 But the mapping between symbols and model parameters is as you'd expect it to be (i.e., symbols[i] gets encoded with model parameters params1[i], params2[i], and so on, where i counts backwards).

-For example, the QuantizedGaussian model family expects two rank-1 model parameters of dtype np.float64, which specify the mean and standard deviation for each entropy model:
+For example, the QuantizedGaussian model family expects two rank-1 model parameters with float dtype, which specify the mean and standard deviation for each entropy model:

 # Define a generic quantized Gaussian distribution for all integers